Luke100000/spaceabyss/README.md

 # Technology Used
-Client - HTML5 via Phaser 3 ( https://phaser.io )
+Client - HTML5 via Phaser 3 (3.15.1) ( https://phaser.io )

-Server - Nodejs
+Server - Nodejs Version 12.18.0

 I'm using Socket.io ( https://socket.io ) to communicate between the two.

+Currently I have Space Abyss running on Ubuntu 20.04

+You can find a database schema dump as well as the package.json at the root level of this repo.

 # Work In Progress
 Space Abyss is in active, early development.
 For the time being, there isn't going to be an easy